0xEigenLabs/SCW/README.md

 This is Eigen Multi-Signature Contract Wallet by Hardhat and OpenZeppelin,  allowing you:

-* Threshold multi-signature wallet, inspired by [eth-multisig-v2](https://github.com/BitGo/eth-multisig-v2);
+* Use multi-signature to manager your asset, inspired by [eth-multisig-v2](https://github.com/BitGo/eth-multisig-v2);
-* Social recovery by signer replacement;
+* Recover your account by social recovery;
-* Upgradeable contract wallet;
+* Upgrade contract wallet;

 # Test